awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

 + A package for your application that you created by using the AWS CloudFormation `package` command for the AWS CLI\.
 This command packages the local artifacts \(local paths\) that your AWS SAM template references\.
 For more details, see [package](http://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html) in the AWS CloudFormation documentation\.
 + A URL that points to your application's source code, in case you want to publish your application publicly\.
 + A readme\.txt file\.
 This file should describe how customers can use your application, and how to configure it before deploying it in their own AWS accounts\.
 + A license\.txt file or a valid license identifier from the [SPDX website](https://spdx.org/licenses/)\.
 Note that a license is only required if you want to share your application publicly\.
-If you're going to keep your application private or only share it privately, you don't need specify a license\.
+If you're going to keep your application private or only share it privately, you don't need to specify a license\.
 + A valid Amazon S3 bucket policy that grants the service read permissions for artifacts that were uploaded to Amazon S3 when you packaged your application\.
 To set this policy, follow these steps:

   1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.